 While the Gems saved a few bucks by not having a manager, it conceivably cost them in the long run.
 Since a group doesn't make any money from royalties (especially from a penny-ante operation like Drexel), the only possible source of revenue is appearances.
 The Gems seemed to be spectacularly bad at getting themselves good bookings.

-At a 1955 session, Ray Pettis recorded a couple of solos: "Please Tell Me When" and "Ow, You're So Fine."
+At a 1955 session, Ray Pettis recorded a couple of solos: "Please Tell Me When" and "Ow, You're So Fine".
 Drexel being the leisurely organization it was, these weren't released until around August 1956.
-Note that these solos were bootlegged in the 1980s, with a group overdubbed, and issued as by the Gems on "Drexel 900" (a number which had never existed.
-For some reason, "Please Tell Me When" had been retitled "I Can't Believe".
-On top of that, they made the comma in "Ow," into an apostrophe, and then, for good measure, they pasted the labels on the wrong sides!.
+Note that these solos were bootlegged in the 1970s, with a white group overdubbed (the Sparrows Quartet).
+They were first issued (as by the "Gems") on Broadcast 995, and then again, in 1975, on "Drexel 900" (a number which had never existed).
+For some reason, on the "Drexel" release, "Please Tell Me When" had been retitled "I Can't Believe" (and then, for good measure, they pasted the labels on the wrong sides!).

 This was followed, in October, by the Gems' "The Darkest Night"/"One Woman Man."
 This one made some noise locally, rising to #17 on the WGES Top 40 Survey.
 Because of this, the money started rolling in: Paul King actually gave them a $5 advance (each!) on their next release.